 This story was not known until the Albuquerque Journal did a story on it in 1986 after a Freedom of Information Act request.
 The old military documents it received mentioned this drop.
 Some of the details still remain classified, but with the documents and interviews with some of the participants, it recounted both the horror and humor of this moment.

 To just think that in my hometown, a hometown for now millions of people, a thermonuclear bomb was literally dropped on it.
+Kirtland served as the manufacturing site for the first hydrogen weapons, until it was replaced by the Pantex nuclear weapons manufacturing plant in nearby Texas.
 New Mexico itself has a long military and nuclear legacy, and it still lingers in it.
 The state is the site of the development of the first nuclear weapon, the first test of this new weapon, and the subsequent development of them in the two nuclear laboratories, Los Alamos and Sandia.
 It also has its aftereffects.
 The contamination of Navajo lands and water from uranium mining.
 Even in Albuquerque there is slight plutonium contamination of the soil from these early nuclear development projects from Kirtland.
 One major place it still hold this legacy is the storage at Kirtland of thousands of nuclear warheads, which I will explore further.

 Bartimus, Tad and Scott McCartney.
 Trinity’s Children: Living Along America’s Nuclear Highway.
 Albuquerque, NM.
 UNM Press.
 1991.
 (Chapter 3: City of Secrets.)